fluttercommunity/get_it/README.md

 void signalReady(Object instance);
 ```

-For instance you can use this to initialize your Singletons without async registration by using a fire and forget async function from your constructors like
+You can use this to initialize your Singletons without async registration by using a fire and forget async function from your constructors like so:

 ```Dart
 class ConfigService {